the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide.rst

 To start |TVB| you should use `tvb_start.bat`.
 This will launch the TVB software with a console process for debugging, and will also try to fire a browser window for you to start working with TVB web interface.
-If you rather use the shell interface, then execute one of the files `tvb_command` or `tvb_library` from the `bin` folder.
+If you would rather use the shell interface you will need to run the `tvb_start.bat` script from the `bin` from a terminal.
+Type in `tvb_start.bat command` or `tvb_start.bat library`.
 See the Shell and User Interface sections in this document for more details on how to use the different interfaces of |TVB|.

 You can at any time run `tvb_clean.bat` which will start tvb in a clean state, resetting